sandialabs/LoQS/docs/notebooks/test-notebook.md

 # Tutorial Notebook

-This notebook is stored as Markdown and converted to `.ipynb` for JupyterLite.
+This notebook is stored as Markdown.

 ## A simple calculation